George Tilton Elementary School Student: I Was Beaten With A Belt

 He said his nightmare began in the hallway at George Tilton Elementary School in Chicago, where his teacher, Kristen Haynes, and Juanita Tyler, a distant relative he did not know, grabbed him.

-He said the women each grabbed his arms, yelled at him and Tyler struck him.
+He said the women each grabbed his arms and yelled at him and Tyler struck him.

 “I tried to say, ‘What did I do?’
 And she just hit me in my lip.
 Then my teacher, she said, ‘You know what you did.’
 And then the lady hit me in my lip again,” said Jomaury.
 He said he still does not know what the teacher said he did wrong.
-CPS won’t comment
+CPS won’t comment.

 He said he was taken into the bathroom, where his teacher left him alone with Tyler and returned to her class.

-“The lady she told me to pull down my pants, but I didn’t.
-So she got mad and she started whacking me with the two belts,” Jomaury said.
+“The lady, she told me to pull down my pants, but I didn’t.
+So she got mad, and she started whacking me with the two belts,” Jomaury said.

 He says his screams for help went unanswered.